Ivo Sasek: Klagemauer TV (kla.tv)

-The station spreads far-right, antisemitic and general conspiracy theories.
-An antisemitic claim about September 11, 2001 was spread, according to which the U.S. government itself perpetrated the September 11, 2001 terrorist attacks.
+The station spreads far-right, anti-Semitic and general conspiracy theories.
+An antisemitic claim about September 11, 2001 was spread, according to which the U.S. government itself perpetrated the September 11 attacks.
 Behind it, he said, was the Rothschild family, which sought control of national banks worldwide.
 A "financial oligarchy" of the U.S. was using refugee flows to Europe to cause chaos in Germany, divide the population, and drive it into a civil war.
 In sermons, Sasek claims Freemasons, Bilderberg or a Jewish sect are secret masterminds of such events.
 The goal of these secret societies, he said, was the almost complete annihilation of humanity and the world domination of the devils they served.

-In October 2016, Klagemauer.tv showed the propaganda film "Hellstorm" by the American neo-Nazi Kyle Hunt.
+In October 2016, Klagemauer.tv showed the propaganda film Hellstorm by the American neo-Nazi Kyle Hunt.
 The passage according to which the National Socialists had made Germany a hopeful country again was left out, the credits with hitlergrüssenden children and dancing people in front of swastika flags were retained and deleted only after criticism from the media.
 Sasek explained that the purpose of the broadcast was "Never again war ...
 No more war propaganda by US warmongers."
 Like far-right historical revisionists, he spoke in a sermon of a "commanded" writing of history.
 The decades-long remembrance of the Holocaust and National Socialism served the devil's plans for world domination.
 The alleged "constant agitation ... against national consciousness (Holocaust because of national pride)" serves the goal to "dissolve every nation state as well as every religion.
 From it the 1ne world state with only 1ner world government, with only 1ner world religion, 1ner world currency etc. is to emerge."